You don't tend to work in the conventional terrain of chords and melody...

 No, you're not looking for the chorus lines or anything like that.
 You just try things - a certain sound, perhaps.
 Then you'll try something against it and if you like that, you maybe discard the first thing and gradually fill up the layers that way.
 When I was at art school, one of the teachers said that whenever you make a mark, you have to review every other mark you've made, and I think the best music is made like that.
 Unfortunately, a lot of people don't have time for that and end up with the verse, verse, chorus, change key, go home approach.

 So is it easier for you to work the floor pedals with or without shoes?
+I wonder how many musicians do prefer barefeet.

+For the PG shows I need shoes.
+The stage has a lot of trip hazards.
 At the moment on other things (KB, my band) I prefer to play barefoot, if the temperature allows.
+KB for sure.

 Where there any songs that were rehearsed for the Before The Dawn shows and not used ?
 If so what were they ?